 - Speed and Performance: The Angular 5 framework can turn templates into code that is highly optimized, thus increasing the speed of code generation.
 Higher speeds of deployment are achieved with the universal framework; the server side content-rendering provided by the framework for single-page applications that enables faster deployment of internet pages with optimized metadata.
 The component router can be used to load only that code required to render the view based on the context.

 - Advanced development tool: Angular 5 provides many UI templates with appropriate syntax within the framework; it provides Command Line Interface (CLI) Tools for building, adding and deploying apps rapidly.
-The IDE that comes with Angular 5 could be a paradise for developers.
+The IDE that comes with Angular 5 could be a paradise for all Angular developers.
 With features such as auto-completion, instant error prompting, warnings and other feedbacks, Angular 5 packs these and many others that can enhance the coding experience and speed.

 - Support for PWA: Angular 5 provides support to building Progressive Web Applications (PWA) with enhanced UI, which makes use of the latest web technologies to enhance the dynamism of the web application.
 Availability of this support results in advantages like High performance, app-like experience, offline functioning and zero-step installation.